VRIO Framework: Creating Sustained Competitive Advantage

 What is the VRIO Framework?

-The VRIO framework is an internal analysis tool, used by organizations to categorize resources based on whether they hold certain traits outlined in the framework.
-This categorization then allows organizations to identify the resources that are competitive advantages.
+The VRIO framework is an internal analysis tool, used by organizations to categorize their resources based on whether they hold certain traits outlined in the framework.
+This categorization then allows organizations to identify the company resources that are competitive advantages.
 There are four dimensions that make up the framework, which create the acronym VRIO:

-The premise of identifying a resource as a competitive advantage is whether it passes through the dimensions of the framework.
+The premise of identifying a firms resource as a competitive advantage is whether it passes through the dimensions of the framework.

 Let's now take a look at the different dimensions:

 When a resource is valuable, it's providing the organization with some sort of benefit.
 However, a resource that is valuable and doesn't fit into any of the other dimensions of the framework, is not a competitive advantage.
 An organization can only achieve competitive parity with a resource that is valuable and neither rare nor hard to imitate.

 A resource that is uncommon and not possessed by most organizations is rare.
 When a resource is both valuable and rare, you have a resource that gives you a competitive advantage.
 The competitive advantage achieved from a resource that is both valuable and rare is usually short lived though.
 Competitors will quickly realize and can imitate the resource without too much trouble.
 Therefore it's only a temporary competitive advantage.